amandeepmittal/ng-pwa-demo/README.md

 </ul>
 ```

+The incoming data from the JSON API endpoint is in an array of objects.
+To display the fields such as title of the post and the URL, we are going to traverse the array using `*ngFor*` as the attribute to the unordered list element.
 I am also adding basic CSS styles so do add them inside `app.component.css`.

 ```css
 .subtext {